 Student Name: Roll no.: Section:

-CHAPTER 1 NUMBERS TO 30
+CHAPTER 1 NUMBER CHAPTER 1 NUMBERS TO 30

 Interview-based Performance Task (Please refer to the Introduction to the Teacher's Guide for Class 1 for the marking scheme while using the Interview-based Performance Task.)

 Task and Interview prompts Key concepts & skills to look for

 Present the student with a collection of 26 linking cubes.
 Have a triple 10-frame and a number line nearby.
 Ask: How many cubes do you think are here?
 How would you know how many there really are?
 (Have the student count by 1s, 2s, and 5s) Have the student write down the number on a piece of paper.
 Show this number on the triple 10-frame.
 Can you describe this number in terms of 20?
 Show 26 on this number line.
 What number comes right after 26?
 Right before 26?
 Which number is more - 25 or 26?
 Why?
 How many more cubes would you need to make it to 30?
 Show me a number which is a bit more than 20.
 Show me a number which is much less than 20.
-Why do you think so?
-The student is able to : Make reasonable estimate.
+Why The student is able to: Make reasonable estimate.
 Use counting techniques Use skip-counting by 2s and 5s.
 Represent numbers on 10-frames.
 Relate and describe a number in terms of 20.
 Write the numeral for a number.
 Locate numbers on number line.
 Explain why a number is more or less than another.
 Demonstrate number sense.
 Communicate thinking clearly.

-Comments and M arks
+do you think so?
+Comments and Ma orke

 Strengths: Areas of Need:

 Follow up Steps:

-Teacher's Signature and Date:
+Teacher's Signature a nd Date:

-Summary of the Summative Assessment for Chapter 1
+Summary of the Summative Asses

 CA marks from Chapter 1 (Marks out of 10):